k0d3x8its/attention-grabber/README.md

 2. **Virtual Button**:
    - Visit the static IP address provided by the Feather Huzzah in a web browser.
-   - Press the "Toggle LED" button on the web interface to make the NeoPixels blink.
-The LEDs will alternate between on and off, grabbing attention effectively.
+   - Press the "Toggle LED" button on the web interface to make the NeoPixels turn on.
+The LEDs will stay on until the button is pressed again.

 ---